sdziallas/comp55/docs/labs/61-UseCasePic.md

 **Go ahead and enclose all 3 use cases into a rectangle and have the title be your name.**
 Make sure that for your picture,
-*the DJ ends up being on the right hand side, while the partygoer is on the left*.
+*the DJ ends up being on the right-hand side, while the partygoer is on the left*.
 To get credit for this lab,
 submit your screenshot to canvas.